How to Evidence Enablement Outcomes in Supported Living Bids

 🧠 PBS & Behaviours that Challenge: Evidence that Feels Real

-For LD/Autism services, well-presented PBS data is a powerful enablement indicator.
+For LD/Autism services, PBS evidence is often the most credible enablement indicator because it shows learning, stability and safe progression.
 Commissioners are reassured by:

 - Functional understanding — what the behaviour communicates and what need it meets.